bolliy/ioBroker.sun2000/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**
+* writing Modbus registers with an unit ID 0 is not permitted
+* after the second write failed attempt, the control event is discarded

 ### 0.6.0 (2024-03-21)
 * realization the "battery charge control" #61
 * fix the standby detection #60